 We attract and nurture extraordinary data and tech talent.
 We support our Children’s Campus staff with opportunities for professional development, training, education, and established career pathways.
 With increased informatics literacy, backed by a crew of data champions, we’re raising a skilled workforce savvy in health analytics.
-Check out our current fellowships, education links, and training opportunities below.
+Check out our current programs, education links, and training opportunities below.

 Want to become a data wiz but don’t know where to start?
 Get in touch and we can help guide you!

 We annually support a group of Children’s Campus staff through the Certified Health Informatician Australasia (CHIA) program, managed by the Australasian Institute of Digital Health.

 We fund the certification and provide mentoring, study assistance and exam preparation.
 If you are interested in completing the CHIA program in 2023, read more via the link below and we’ll be in touch with more information.